New York City Truck Underride Accidents

 What Is An Underride Accident?

-On every semi-trailer, there is an underride guard that hangs down beneath the back of the trailer in order to prevent smaller vehicles from traveling beneath the trailer in the case of a rear-end accident.
-This bar, in the most successful of cases, is designed to withstand a certain amount of pressure upon impact in order to prevent serious damage and even death to drivers and passengers of other vehicles.
-When a rear-end accident occurs and the bar fails, then the smaller vehicle will travel beneath the trailer, and depending on the speed of impact, it could travel all the way forward until it hits the rear tires.
+Semitrailers a metal underride guard that hangs down beneath the back of the trailer in order to prevent smaller vehicles from traveling beneath the trailer in the case of a rear-end accident.
+This bar is designed to withstand a certain amount of pressure upon impact in order to prevent serious damage and even death to drivers and passengers of other vehicles.
+When a rear-end accident occurs and the bar fails (or is missing), then the smaller vehicle may travel beneath the trailer, and depending on the speed of impact, it could travel all the way forward until it hits the truck’s rear wheels.

 This is an extremely serious accident because the bottom of the trailer is generally the same height from the ground as the hood of the car.
 This means that the bottom of the trailer will scrape the top of the small vehicle all the way back until the vehicle stops.
-Sometimes, it can take off the entire top of a small car, and when this occurs the results can be fatal for the driver and any passengers in the vehicle at the time of the wreck.
-If you or your loved one has been severely injured in this type of accident, then it is vitally important for you to seek representation in your case to pursue compensation.
+Sometimes, it can take off the entire top of a small car, which may prove fatal for the car driver and any passengers.

 Why These Accidents Occur And What You Can Do